-Yossi Mekelberg has taught International Relations at Regent's University London since 1996 and is currently the International Relations and Social Sciences Programme Director at the Faculty of Humanities , Arts & Social Sciences at Regent's University London.
+Yossi Mekelberg has taught International Relations at Regent's University London since 1996 and is currently the International Relations and Social Sciences Programme Director at the Faculty of Humanities, Arts & Social Sciences at Regent's University London.
 His fields of interest are International Relations Theory, Middle East Affairs, US Foreign Policy and International Relations and Revolutions.
 Yossi Mekelberg is also an Associate Fellow of the Middle East Programme at the Royal Institute of International Affairs, Chatham House.
-In addition he is a member of the London Committee and Council of Human Rights Watch and a consultant to the Dutch simulation and education foundation Pax Ludens.
+In addition, he is a member of the London Committee and Council of Human Rights Watch and a consultant to the Dutch simulation and education foundation Pax Ludens.
 He is also a founding member of the Middle East Economic Forum.
-Yossi is a regular contributor to the international media on these issues including BBC, CNN, Al-Jazeera, CBC, Guardian, Independent among many others.
+Yossi is a regular contributor to the international media on these issues, for outlets including the BBC, CNN, Al-Jazeera, CBC, the Guardian and the Independent, among many others.
 He is frequently invited to give talks, run workshops and provide advice to the British government, NATO and the EU.

 - MA in International Relations, Middlesex University, 2002

 - BA in Political Science, Tel Aviv University, 1987

 - Alternative Dispute Resolution mediator, Regent's University London, 2007

 - 1996 – current, Lecturer in International Relations and Politics, Regent's University, London